czagaadam/AVR/README.md

 can I implement the same library structure in C++, and can I simply write lines like Button1.read()...
 I hope so.
 I'm familier with other OOP languges and OOP principle but not with C++, so implementing and sharing this is also a self learning activities.

 New examples uploaded!
-How to use GPIO and UART libraries: https://github.com/czagaadam/AVR/blob/main/CPPLib/GPIObase/CPP_Test/CPP_Test/CPP_Test/main.cpp
+How to use GPIO and UART libraries and ISR template to store GPIO and UART callback routines addresses: https://github.com/czagaadam/AVR/blob/main/CPPLib/GPIObase/CPP_Test/CPP_Test/CPP_Test/main.cpp